marcc-hpc/tutorials/pages/shortcourse/shortcourse_portal_jupyter.md

 If you wish to use a custom Anaconda environment inside of a Jupyter notebook, your Anaconda environment must contain three critical packages: `jupyter`, `pip`, `nb_conda`, and `nb_conda_kernals`.
 These packages convey the environment to the Jupyter notebook server.

 Here is an example `requirements.yaml` file for building such an environment.
+Please see our [guide to custom environments](https://marcc-hpc.github.io/esc/common/python-environments#conda) for more details.

 ~~~
 channels: